opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 The search pipeline configuration is how OpenSearch users define score normalization, combination, and weighting.

-# Finding the right hybrid search configuration is hard
+# Finding the right hybrid search configuration can be difficult

 The question for a user of hybrid search in OpenSearch is how to choose the normalization and combination techniques and the weighting parameters for their application.